GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

 A map of the nebular extinction for the galaxies in our system is shown in panel a) of Figure~\ref{fig:maps_derived_parameters}, after binning the data to have $S/N\geq3$ in \Hb.
-The integrated $A_{\rm V}$ for each system within the apertures defined in Figure~\ref{fig:flux_maps} are included in Table~\ref{table:integrated_properties}.
+The integrated $A_{\rm V}$ of each system within the apertures defined in Figure~\ref{fig:flux_maps} are included in Table~\ref{table:integrated_properties}.
 Throughout the whole system, the nebular extinction varies by more than two magnitudes, including regions with almost no extinction.
-GS\_4891 presents $A_{\rm V}$ of roughly one magnitude at the center, consistent with its integrated value.
+GS\_4891 presents $A_{\rm V}$ of roughly one magnitude at the centre, consistent with its integrated value.
 In the case of GS\_4891\_n, the integrated nebular extinction is quite high ($A_{\rm V}$~$\sim$~2~mag), but displays a large internal scatter.
-Interestingly, the region between GS\_4891 and GS\_4891\_n presents high extinction, $A_{\rm V}\geq1.5$, despite it does not host significant star formation activity (black contours corresponding to the \Ha emission).
+Interestingly, the region between GS\_4891 and GS\_4891\_n presents high extinction, $A_{\rm V}\geq1.5$, despite it not hosting significant star formation activity (black contours corresponding to the \Ha emission).
 On the contrary, clumps C1 and C2 present very low extinction, A$_{\rm V}<0.5$.
-The spatially resolved and integrated A$_{\rm V}$ estimates are used to correct for nebular attenuation the measured line fluxes.
+The spatially resolved and integrated A$_{\rm V}$ estimates were used to correct for nebular attenuation the measured line fluxes in the combined spectra. {However, for the map of the SFR shown in Figure~\ref{fig:maps_derived_parameters}, we kept a spaxel-by-spaxel approach, applying the same extinction correction to all the spaxels within a given bin.}